 Dr. Michele Hernández and Mimi Doe cofounded Application Boot Camp® LLC after publishing their best-selling book, Don’t Worry: You’ll Get In in 2005.
-Application Boot Camp® LLC is a company devoted to empowering high school students from around the world in the college admissions process.
+Application Boot Camp® LLC is a company devoted to empowering students from around the world in the college and graduate school admissions process.
+Application Boot Camp has gained international attention and has been featured in the New York Times as well as BusinessWeek magazine.
+Mimi Doe and Dr. Michele Hernandez are known as America’s premier college consultants.

 Dr. Michele Hernández is known as America’s premier college consultant through her work with high school students and her best selling books: A is for Admission (Warner), The Middle School Years (Warner) and Acing the College Application (Ballantine).